Reading Room Policies

 - Turn off or silence your cell phone in the reading rooms.
 If you must receive or initiate a call while you are at the library, please leave the room and quietly conduct your phone conversation in the hallway.

-- Although it is a strong material, parchment (or vellum) needs to be stored and handled with care.
-The reading room staff will request that parchment materials be viewed only in the Special Collections Reading Rooms and Room 401.
-These are the only public rooms that have properly regulated temperature and humidity levels for parchment and are kept as consistent as possible with the optimum storage conditions of the Newberry Stacks.
-Occasionally the conditions are not met in the Special Collections Reading Rooms or Room 401.
+- Although it is a durable material, parchment (or vellum) needs to be stored and handled with care.
+Parchment materials should only be viewed in the Special Collections Reading Rooms and other rooms that have properly regulated temperature and humidity levels for parchment and are kept as consistent as possible with the optimum storage conditions of the Newberry stacks building.
+Occasionally the conditions are not met in the Special Collections Reading Room or other climate-controlled rooms.
 During this “no vellum” period, parchment is not paged until stable conditions return.

-The Newberry allows readers to use personal cameras in the reading rooms.
-Photographs taken by Newberry readers may be used for individual reference only; for information on photography for publication, please see our Rights and Reproductions page.
-All readers who use digital cameras to photograph Newberry materials must handle materials as described in the Reading Room Rules above as well as agree to the following conditions:
+The Newberry allows researchers to use personal cameras in the reading rooms.
+All researchers who use digital cameras to photograph Newberry materials must handle materials as described in the Reading Room Policies as well as agree to the following conditions:

 - The researcher will adhere to any and all of the restrictions that govern the research use of a specific collection.

-- The Newberry reserves the right to prohibit the photographing of any of its collections.
+- The Newberry reserves the right to prohibit photographing of any of its collection materials.

 The Newberry utilizes security cameras throughout the facility to enhance the protection of our resources.
 The cameras are monitored continuously by reading room and facilities staff, and the footage is archived.